Nanchinadu: Harbinger of Rice and Plough Culture in the Ancient World

 If the piece of cloth selected was the longest one measuring six palms, poor rain fall and water scarcity was predicted.
 Farming on low land would bear good yields, but farming on high land would not bring good results.
 Men could let the panoong drop to the ankle.
 It meant that the rainfall would be very little.
 There would be a good harvest in low-lying land but paddy in the upland areas might suffer some damage.
 In yet another account, the following prognostication is given: Should he choose the longest, the rainfall would be abundant; should he choose the shortest, there would be too little; while his choice was the one of medium length, it denoted that the rainfall would be average.

 How Far are these Predictions Valid?

-The Royal Ploughing Ceremony has been held for more than 700 years, and its duration indicates its inherent value as a prognostication method.
+The Royal Ploughing Ceremony has been held for more than 700 years.
 This elaborate Brahman ritual and ceremonial provides predictions concerning the forthcoming rice harvest and allay the fears of the farmers on several questions.
 Will the forthcoming rice harvest be a bountiful one with enough rain?
 Will the coming season save the crop from drought, floods, or pests?